WolfieLeader/go-basics/README.md

 24. Networking - TCP and UDP
 25. Websockets
 26. gRPC and Protobufs
-27. C and Assembly in Go
-28. Databases - SQL, NoSQL, and ORM
+27. Databases - SQL, NoSQL, and ORM
+28. Built-in advanced data structures - Heap, Linked List, and Ring
+29. C and Assembly in Go